Reset, reboot, and initialisation#

 spawn point or an explicit 6-number pose.
 For example, use the following

 command if you want the drone to be spawned 5 meters in front of the origin:

 $ sphinx-cli param fwman initial_pose "5 0 0.2 0 0 0"

-Change scene world altitude for next world reset#
+Change spherical coordinates at origin for next world reset#

-It is also possible to change the altitude of the world (requires a world reset).
+It is also possible to change the geodetic coordinates at the origin (requires

 and some world and physics parameters will be influenced by this change.

-This setting overrides the gps elevation set by the
+This setting overrides the GPS parameters set by the

-For example, use the following command if you want the world to be set at 2000m:
+For example, use the following commands if you want the origin of the world to be at 2000 meters:

 $ sphinx-cli param -m world spherical_coordinates elevation 2000 $ sphinx-cli action -m world fwman world_reset_all